-Both GFood and PinkyFood have been trying to get their hands on this certification but to no avail, because it would require major revamp to their current system and continuous compliance.
+Both GFood and PinkyFood have been trying to get their hands on this certification but to no avail, because it would not only require a major revamp of their current system but also continuous compliance.

-Both GFood and PinkyFood acknowledge the growing significance of Muslim users hence on boarded Halal-certified restaurants on their platforms and have been incurring a substantial extra cost in the past few years to build that trust with the Halal community, a seemingly never-ending pursuit.
-But as it stands, their platforms and the whole supply chain are not Halal-certified.
+Both GFood and PinkyFood acknowledge the growing significance of Muslim users and that is why they on boarded Halal-certified restaurants on their platforms and have been incurring substantial extra cost in the past few years to build that trust with the Halal community, a seemingly never-ending pursuit.
+But as it stands, their platforms and their whole supply chains are not Halal-certified.

 This certification by JAKIM truly sets Faszz apart.
-Faszz’s laser focus on obtaining the Halal certification is expected to pay off.
+Faszz’s laser focus on obtaining the Halal certification is expected to pay off big.

 After receiving the certification, Dato Ishak spent yet another 9 months meeting over 200 merchants, including the biggest F&B chains in Malaysia.
-On the other hand, the IT team continues to stress-test the app that is now downloadable on Google Play Store, Apple App Store, and soon Huawei AppGallery.
+In addition, the IT team continues to stress-test the app that is now downloadable on Google Play Store, Apple App Store, and soon Huawei AppGallery.

 Faszz is well-positioned to capitalize on this first-mover advantage to grab a share of this high-growth, high-value market.